About Us

 The Casque and Gauntlet (C&G) Senior Society at Dartmouth College was founded in late March, 1886 by members of the class of 1887, making it the second-oldest senior society at Dartmouth.

 Membership is exclusive yet non-secret and co-ed.
-The delegation has inhabited the house, located at 1 South Main Street in Hanover, New Hampshire, since 1894.
+The delegation inhabited the house, located at 1 South Main Street in Hanover, New Hampshire, from 1894 until 2020.
 During World War II, C&G suspended operations while it leased its building to Dartmouth, and it soon returned to its former traditions.
-With the outbreak of COVID-19 in 2020, C&G made the difficult decision leased the house to the Tuck School for three years, but the student delegations are still very active on campus, either in-person or remotely.
+With the outbreak of COVID-19 in 2020, C&G made the difficult decision to lease the house to the Tuck School for three years.
+In January 2024 the House was sold back to the College.

 C&G began to induct women in 1979, following Dartmouth’s decision to do so in 1972.
 The members of C&G experience a close-knit fellowship that unites them in their cause to aid and encourage one another to actively pursue paths toward their ideals.